 - The owner’s compliance with the law.

 Your attorney’s investigation can help to reduce the impact of any allegations suggesting you were partly at fault for the bite and resulting injury.
-The attorneys in our Philadelphia office are proficient and thorough investigators and have a history of building successful claims on behalf of their clients.
+Our are proficient and thorough investigators and have a history of building successful claims on behalf of their clients.

 Liability is not strictly limited to the dog’s owner.
 If a landlord has knowledge that a tenant has a dog on the premises, they may also be liable for the dog’s actions.
 If they are aware of a dangerous dog on the premises, they owe other tenants a duty of care to protect them from harm.